Malaysia Airlines Flight 370: Reported sightings

 The news media reported several sightings of an aircraft fitting the description of the missing Boeing 777.
-For example, on 19 March 2014, CNN reported that witnesses including fishermen, an oil rig worker, and people on the Kudahuvadhoo island in the Maldives saw the missing airliner.
-A fisherman claimed to have seen an unusually low-flying aircraft off the coast of Kota Bharu, while an oil-rig worker 186 mi southeast of Vung Tau claimed he saw a "burning object" in the sky that morning, a claim credible enough for the Vietnamese authorities to send a search-and-rescue mission, and Indonesian fishermen reported witnessing an aircraft crash near the Malacca Straits.
+For example, on 19 March 2014, CNN reported that witnesses including fishermen, an oil rig worker, and people on the Kudahuvadhoo island in the Maldives saw the missing airliner; this was later identified as a Maldivian aircraft.
+A fisherman claimed to have seen an unusually low-flying aircraft off the coast of Kota Bharu in Malaysia, while an oil-rig worker 186 mi southeast of Vung Tau in Vietnam claimed he saw a "burning object" in the sky that morning, a claim credible enough for the Vietnamese authorities to send a search-and-rescue mission, and Indonesian fishermen reported witnessing an aircraft crash near the Malacca Straits.
 Two days later, the Malaysia-based The Star reported that a Malaysian woman "claimed that she saw the stricken Malaysia Airlines plane partly submerged in the waters off the Andaman Islands" on the day the jet disappeared.

 Three months later, the Phuket Gazette reported that a British woman sailing in the Indian Ocean claimed to have seen an aircraft on fire.